evancz/elm-effects/README.md

     }
 ```

 We need to know what the `topic` of the finder is and what `image` we are showing right this second.
-In our case, the topic we want is “funny cats” and the initial image should be loaded from giphy.
+What is new about this component is that we want the `image` to be retrieved from giphy.com through an HTTP request.
+We somehow need to talk about those effects to initialize our model.

-Let's start with a simple `init` function and get fancier.
+So let's start with a simple `init` function and slowly build up to one that does what we want.

 ```elm
 simpleInit : Transaction Message Model